-The question whether our knowledge of the world (Welterkennen in Heideggerian sense, SZ, § 13) is evidentially justified needs to be stood on its head if we are to secure that our beliefs meet a standard that renders them fitting, reasonable, or epistemically correct.
-How are we to determine whether our beliefs are nothing more than just haphazard musings with no real epistemic bearing or whether they are truly anchored in reality?
-How is objetive knowledge at all possible?
+The question whether our knowledge of the world (Welterkennen in Heideggerian sense, SZ, § 13) is evidentially justified needs to be stood on its head if we are to unequivocally ascertain that our beliefs meet a standard that renders them fitting, reasonable, and epistemically correct.
+How are we to determine whether our beliefs are not just haphazard musings with no real epistemic bearing?
+Are our beliefs truly anchored in reality?
+How is objective knowledge at all possible?

-The Dreyfus-Searle debate on Welterkennen is perforce premised on these questions and for much the same reason it addresses the concerns motivating every contemporary theory of knowledge justification.
-The present situation, however, crucially transforms the assumptions underlying the debate, because today's perhaps most promising venture, cognitive science, attempts precisely to achieve the articulation of empirically plausible answers concerning the place of mind and consciousness in the general scheme of things.
-The cognitive agenda itself can be said to be as such bequeathed by the two and a half millennia old tradition of Western philosophy (Gardner, 1985), but now the budding new science promises to revitalize old questions, pose new problems, and make an indelible contribution to reconceptualize our very worldview (Floridi, 2002, 117).
+The Dreyfus-Searle debate on Welterkennen is perforce premised on the aforementioned questions.
+For much the same reason the debate addresses the concerns motivating every contemporary theory of knowledge justification.
+The current situation, however, has crucially transformed the assumptions underlying the debate, because today's perhaps most promising venture-cognitive science-attempts precisely to achieve the articulation of empirically plausible answers concerning the place of mind and consciousness in the general scheme of things.
+The cognitive agenda itself can be said to be as such bequeathed by the two and a half millenniaold tradition of Western philosophy (Gardner, 1985), but the budding new science promises to revitalize old questions, pose new problems, and make an indelible contribution to reconceptualize our very worldview (Floridi, 2002, 117).

-However, the main actors of this paper, Dreyfus and Searle, could rather be both regarded as venomous critics of the core project gravitating around cognitive science: the possibility of machines matching human intelligence.
-This partial agreement explains why for some time a fruitful exchange between Dreyfus and Searle was possible, especially due to Searle's insistence that "intentionality, in general, and meaning, in particular, always depend on a set of capacities that are not part of meaning or intentional content" (2001a, 176); a phenomenon that Searle christened the 'background' and that immediately got Dreyfus attention for its phenomenological overtones.
+It is widely known, however, that Dreyfus and Searle are both venomous critics of the core project gravitating around cognitive science: the possibility of machines matching human intelligence.
+This partial agreement explains why for some time a fruitful exchange between the two philosophers was possible, especially due to Searle's insistence that "intentionality, in general, and meaning, in particular, both depend on a set of capacities that are not part of meaning or intentional content" (2001a, 176); a phenomenon that Searle christened the 'background' and that immediately got Dreyfus's attention for its phenomenological overtones.
 According to Searle, the background of everyday practice and meaningful dealings with the world is "a set of nonrepresentational mental capacities that enables all representing to take place" (2008a, 143).
-This striking similarity with Dreyfus's own concept of 'absorbed coping' explains the ecumenical spirit that made possible the organization of conjoined seminars on the intentionality of background practices, where a continental and an analytic philosopher joined efforts and read each other's papers, which is somewhat of a rare cosmic event given the extended dialogue-de-sourds attitude that has dominated the so-called continental/analytic divide in twentieth century philosophy.
+This striking similarity with Dreyfus's own concept of 'absorbed coping' explains the ecumenical spirit that made possible the organization of joint seminars on the intentionality of background practices, where a continental and an analytic philosopher teamed up and read each other's papers-which is somewhat of a rare cosmic event given the extended dialogue-de-sourds attitude that has dominated the so-called continental/analytic divide in twentieth century philosophy.